happy-p/Folia/README.md

 ## FAQ

 ### What server types can benefit from Folia?
-Server types that naturally spread players out, like skyblock or SMP, will benefit the most from Folia.
+Server types that naturally spread player out, like skyblock or SMP, will benefit the most from Folia.
 The server should have a sizeable player count, too.